Kakamotobi/Learned/DSA/Practice/Leetcode/Dynamic-Programming/Dynamic-Programming-Medium.md

   const allPossibleSums = new Set([0]);
   for (let num of nums) {
-    const temp = new Set();
+    // Create a temporary Set since we cannot modify an iterative while iterating over it. const temp = new Set();
     for (let s of allPossibleSums) {
       temp.add(s + num);
     }
+    // Join temp to allPossibleSums.
     for (let s of temp) {
       allPossibleSums.add(s);
     }